 There is obviously a great difference between speaking English (Italian, Arabic, etc.) at near-native level or with approximate skills.
-Thus English used as a lingua franca is not a variety of English like Indian or Singaporean English, but can be viewed as a field of "mixed" form of speaking that uses the whole range of the speakers' repertoires.
+Thus English used as a lingua franca is not a variety of English like Indian or Singaporean English, but must be located in a field of "mixed" forms of speaking that use the whole range of the speakers' repertoires.
 Hence, a lingua franca is by definition a kind of hybrid, "rough-and-ready" version of the language.
 In addition to their linguistic resources, participants make coordinated, systematic use of a whole range of multimodal resources.
-FOR IT!
+GO FOR IT!